April 1, 1865 - During the U.S.

 Ryan White died at age 18 of complications from AIDS.
 As a young boy,

-White, a hemophiliac, contracted Acquired Immune Deficiency Syndrome
+White, a hemophiliac, contracted the Acquired Immune Deficiency Syndrome

 from a blood transfusion.
 At age ten, he was banned from school.
 He